Unusual markings on horses!

 Bend-Or Spots – Also knows as grease stains, smutty, or Ben D’Or Spots.

 - These spots are dark, so on a bay or chestnut horse, they look like a bit of motor oil smudged on your horse’s coat.
 Palomino horses can also have these markings.
-They are named after the Thoroughbred stallion Bend Or, and many horses that have these spots can be traced back to him.
+They are named after the Thoroughbred stallion Bend Or, and many horses with these spots can be traced back to him.
 Horses with Bend-Or might not develop the spots until they are older.

 Birdcatcher spots are tiny white circular markings – which have been known to move!